Who has to pay Business Rates?

 If you offer bed-and-breakfast accommodation in your own home, to six people (or fewer), you will not have to pay business rates as long as you are living in the property.
 Instead, you will have to pay council tax on the whole property.

-If you let your holiday home for 140 days a year or more, or you provide bed-and-breakfast for more than six people at any one time, you will have to pay business rates on the whole or part of your property.
-You will still have to pay council tax on the part of your property you use as your home.
+If your holiday home is available to let for 140 days a year or more and actually let for 74 days a year or more, or you provide bed-and-breakfast for more than six people at any one time, you will have to pay business rates on the whole or part of your property.
+You will still have to pay Council Tax on the part of your property you use as your home.

 When and why do the multipliers change?